TinyauthTinyauth

 A simple authentication setup for Kubernetes ingress controllers for securing both internal and externally exposed self-hosted apps.

 Ingress controllers like ingress-nginx or traefik can act as a gateway to enforce authentication and authorization policies before traffic reaches your self-hosted applications.
+This is useful for protecting internal tools, admin interfaces, or services exposed to the internet, without needing to modify the applications themselves.

 Prerequisites